yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 Cost caps

 The runner enforces spend limits so a runaway thread cannot quietly burn money.
-The defaults, from the runner config:
+The defaults:

 | Cap | Default | What it does |